 Automatically block IPs and domains with Red Canary + Microsoft

-With Red Canary’s new playbook actions, Microsoft Defender for Endpoint customers can automatically ban malicious domains and IP addresses.
+With Red Canary’s new playbook actions, Microsoft Defender for Endpoint customers can automatically ban malicious websites and IP addresses.

 Red Canary Automate empowers security teams to define and automate threat remediation processes in a safe, easy, and meaningful way.
 Customers use Automate to trigger notification workflows and to initiate containment actions against a threat to instantly mitigate risk.
 Since adversaries don’t always keep a 9-5 schedule, you can be confident that initial remediation actions are ready and waiting to fire, even when your team is away from keys.